tom-howard/ros/content/amr31001/lab2.md

 You should have noticed that (as the robot moved around) the `x` and `y` terms changed, but the `z` term should have remained at zero.
 This is because the `X-Y` plane is the floor, and any change in `z` position would mean that the robot was floating or flying above the floor!

-**Orientation**

-This tells us where the robot is pointing in its environment, expressed in units of *Quaternions*; a four-term orientation system.
+**Orientation** tells us where the robot is pointing in its environment, expressed in units of *Quaternions*; a four-term orientation system.
 Don't worry too much about this though, we'll convert this to Euler angles (in degrees/radians) for you, to make them a bit easier to work with for the following exercise.

 FIGURE